GerritCodeReview/k8s-gerrit/Documentation/minikube.md

 minikube config set vm-driver hyperkit
 ```

-The gerrit-master and gerrit-replica charts are configured to work with the default
+The gerrit and gerrit-replica charts are configured to work with the default
 resource limits configured for minikube (2 cpus and 2Gi RAM).
 If more resources
 are desired (e.g. to speed up deployment startup or for more resource intensive
 tests), configure the resource limits using: